 Some groups of patients, including older adults, can experience inequality of treatment when it comes to getting access to healthcare services and in the standard of care provided.
 This can happen because of physical, communication and other barriers, or a lack of knowledge and understanding about the particular needs and concerns of older people by those providing services.

-It is important to note that the Equality Act 2010, duties in mental capacity and human rights laws, reinforce the ethical obligations on doctors not to discriminate against older patients and ensure they receive a good standard of care.
+It is important to note that the Equality Act 2010, duties in mental capacity, and human rights laws reinforce the ethical obligations on doctors not to discriminate against older patients and ensure they receive a good standard of care.

-- Can help empower patients
+- Advance care planning can help empower patients